Srivardhan12/Climate-Watch/README.md

 # Project title: ClimateWatch
 # Description: Our application provides the temperature of a paticular location, and also allows user to set a maximum and minimum temprature.
 If the temperature exceeds to the given values then ClimateWatch sends an alert message to the user.

+You need javascript to run the application, It's a react project

 ###  `npm install`

 This will download all project dependency